-- (a) commencing three months after adoption by the States, to amend the Code of Practice on Public Access to Official Information as follows - (i) in Part II, paragraph 2.1, after subparagraph (k) add the following subparagraph - "(l) undertake the drafting of Committee and sub-committee agendas and agenda support papers so as to allow maximum disclosure; - (ii) in Part III, paragraph 3.1, after the number 1.2.3' add the words 'and 2.1(k) and (l)'; - (iii) In Part III, for paragraph 3.1(a) substitute the following paragraph- - "(a) an authority shall grant access to all information in its possession, and Committees of the States, and their sub-committees, shall make available before each meeting their agendas, and supplementary agendas, and grant access to all supporting papers, ensuring as far as possible that agenda support papers are prepared in a form which excludes exempt information, and shall make available the minutes of their meetings,"; - (b) to request the Greffier of the States to take the necessary steps to ensure that all matters recorded in Part B of the minutes are properly exempt from disclosure in accordance with the provisions of the Code.
+- (a) forward to the States Greffe the names of strategic and/or policy reports prepared by the authority after the date of adoption of this amendment, to be added to a central list to be called the Information Asset Register ('the Register'); - (b) notwithstanding paragraph 2.1.2 (a), the name of any report deemed to be of public interest shall be included on the Register; - (c) where the cost of third party reports or consultancy documents, which have been prepared for the authority or which are under preparation, exceeds an amount fixed from time to time by the Privileges and Procedures Committee, an authority shall forward to the States Greffe the names of such reports to be added to the Register, together with details of the cost of preparation and details of their status; - (d) subject to the exemptions of the Code, make available to the public all unpublished third party reports or consultancy documents after a period of five years." - (iii) in Part III, paragraph 3.1, after the number 1.2.3' add the words 'and 2.1(k) and (l)'; - (iv) In Part III, for paragraph 3.1(a) substitute the following paragraph- - "(a) an authority shall grant access to all information in its possession, and Committees of the States, and their sub-committees, shall make available before each meeting their agendas, and supplementary agendas, and grant access to all supporting papers, ensuring as far as possible that agenda support papers are prepared in a form which excludes exempt information, and shall make available the minutes of their meetings,"; - (b) to request the Greffier of the States to take the necessary steps to ensure that all matters recorded in Part B of the minutes are properly exempt from disclosure in accordance with the provisions of the Code.